-Description - Coin Flex Tiles are one of our most popular garage floor tiles.
-The raised coin pattern design is not only very attractive but it also helps to prevent slipping when wet.
-Flex tiles are easy to clean, highly chemical resistant, and interlock tightly to form a durable and long lasting flooring for garages.
+Description – Coin Flex Tiles are one of our most popular garage floor tiles.
+The raised coin pattern design is not only very attractive but also helpful to prevent slipping when wet.
+Flex tiles are easy to clean, highly chemical resistant, and interlock tightly to form durable and long-lasting flooring for garages.

 Material – Coin Flex Tiles are constructed entirely of a proprietary blend of flexible virgin PVC that guarantees the most durable garage tile on the market.
 This custom PVC blend also ensures that the tiles are flexible and have the anti-fatigue flooring qualities often associated with rubber flooring but also the durability, long life, and chemical resistance associated with PVC tiles.

 Recommended Uses – Coin Flex Tiles were originally designed to be used as a garage floor tile however they are now considered a multi-use tile.
 Besides being used in garages, these interlocking PVC tiles have been used successfully in home gyms, in mud and utility rooms, as storage shed flooring, as trade show flooring, as a retail display flooring, in airport hangars, and as a floor surface in warehouses or manufacturing facilities.

 Available For Order - Ships between May 3 - 10

 Coin Flex Tiles are easy to clean and can be cleaned as often as needed.

 - Sweeping or vacuuming any loose crumbs, dust, or debris from the tiles.

 - Occasionally damp mop the garage tiles with a mild soap and water mixture.
 Some soaps commonly used include Dawn dish detergent and/or Tide laundry detergent.